-Where’s the Positivity in the SEO Industry: We’re no Criminals
+Where’s the Positivity in the SEO Industry?
+We’re no Criminals

 I love to read self improvement blogs when I got enough time.
-I stumble them quite often when I do.
+I share them quite often when I do.
 Also I follow some self improvement bloggers on Twitter.

 On the other hand there is the SEO industry and its part of the blogosphere.

 Even though the SEO industry is one of the few booming industries left you get the impression that people in SEO are